Saint Anselm College

 Saint Anselm College is a private Benedictine liberal arts college in Goffstown, New Hampshire, United States.
 Founded in 1889, it is named after Saint Anselm of Canterbury.
-As of 2024, the college's enrollment was 2,094 students.
+In 2024, the college's enrollment was 2,094 students.

 History

-The first bishop of Manchester, Denis Mary Bradley, invited the Benedictine monks of St. Mary's Abbey in Newark, New Jersey, to form a college and preparatory school in his diocese.
-The monks that came to Manchester from Saint Mary's were primarily of German descent.
-This is due to the fact that Manchester was heavily populated with French Canadian and Irish immigrant mill workers, and Bradley was unable to find a suitable religious community that would not stir up ethnic tensions.
+The first Bishop of Manchester, Denis Mary Bradley, invited the Benedictine monks of St. Mary's Abbey in Newark, New Jersey, to form a college and preparatory school in his diocese.
+The monks who came to Manchester from St. Mary's were primarily of German descent, as Manchester was heavily populated with French Canadian and Irish immigrant mill workers, and Bradley was unable to find another suitable group that would not stir up ethnic tensions.

-The German monks accepted.
-They founded the third Catholic college in New England.
+The monks, who there founded Saint Anselm Abbey, started the nearby college as New England's third Catholic institution of higher learning.
 On August 1, 1889, the New Hampshire legislature approved the incorporation of the Order of Saint Benedict of New Hampshire "for religious and charitable purposes, for the education of youth, for establishing churches and conducting services therein."
-This historic date marked the founding of Saint Anselm College.
+This marked the founding of Saint Anselm College.
 A six-year curriculum in philosophy and theology was developed.